The Peritoneal (Abdominal) Cavity

 The lesser sac lies posteriory to the stomach and lesser omentum.
 It allows the stomach to move freely against the structures posterior and inferior to it.

-The omental bursa is connected with the greater sac through an opening in in the omental bursa – the epiploic foramen (of Winslow).
+The omental bursa is connected with the greater sac through an opening in the omental bursa – the epiploic foramen (of Winslow).

 The epiploic foramen is situated posterior to the free edge of the lesser omentum (the hepatoduodenal ligament).